miladnazar/Unit1Homework/README.md

 ## Recommendations

-* If you were to advise the company, what products or services would you suggest they offer?
-(This could be something that a competitor offers, or use your imagination!)
+* **If you were to advise the company, what products or services would you suggest they offer?
+(This could be something that a competitor offers, or use your imagination!)**

+* I would suggest for Stripe to enable instant transfers.
+Right now they're doing transfers in 2 days and that's their only option.
+* I would suggest for Stripe to provide full access of their services like billing and Invoicing for their consumers.
+Right now their Billing/Invoicing option is disabled and you will have to purchase it to use it.
+I would understand this concept if it was a downloadable software or application but Stripe is a website and these options should be already enabled or built in.

-* Why do you think that offering this product or service would benefit the company?
+* **Why do you think that offering this product or service would benefit the company?**

+The more options a website has for their consumers to use then it will be used by the consumer automaticaly.
+I personally use both Stripe and PayPal on a daily bases at work.
+Without a doubt I would say that PayPal is easier to use than Stripe and funds are more accessible.

-* What technologies would this additional product or service utilize?
+* **What technologies would this additional product or service utilize?**

 * Why are these technologies appropriate for your solution?